OfficialGlitch/PennyPlanner/README.md

   - saving calculator
   - Tests

+## ⚡️ Quick start
-### How to use:
+### run
-To run the project use the command "mvn javafx:run" on the terminal.
+run the project using the command "mvn javafx:run" on your IDE terminal.